AlexanderEllis/a2-clients/README.md

 Client 2: Client that sends HELLO, sends CHAT, then sends EXIT.

 Client 3: Client that sends HELLO, reads message, then sends EXIT.
-- Can be used in coordination with client 2, if you run this one before 2.
+- Can be used in coordination with client 2, if you run this one first.
 - Different client ID than the one before.

 Client 4: Client that sends HELLO, 1/2 of CHAT, waits two seconds, then the other half of CHAT, then EXIT.